shashankp28/soi-space-ds/README.md

 - Documentation for the Web-App can be found under the `help` tab of the Web-App itself.
 - The predictions are present in the `predicted` coloumn in downloaded files.

-_The Random Forext Model couldn't be incorporated as it's size was around 3.5 GB and would not be feasible for a standalone application._
+_The Random Forest Model couldn't be incorporated as it's size was around 3.5 GB and would not be feasible for a stand-alone application.
+The model can be run on Google Colab._

 - Link to Model: [Random Forest](https://drive.google.com/file/d/1MTWGQinxfvbYmVzOYc4AGZO26kWE11xA/view?usp=sharing)